 The word "antibiotics" comes from the Greek anti ("against") and bios ("life").
 The noun “antibiotic” was suggested in 1942 by Dr. Selman A. Waksman, soil microbiologist 4.

 An antibiotic is a drug that kills or slows the growth of bacteria.
-Antibiotics are one class of antimicrobials, a larger group which also includes anti-viral, anti-fungal, and anti-parasitic drugs.
+Antibiotics belong to a class of antimicrobials, a larger group which also includes anti-virals, anti-fungals, and anti-parasitic drugs.
 Antibiotics are chemicals produced by or derived from microorganisms (i.e. bugs or germs such as bacteria and fungi).
-The first antibiotic was discovered by Alexander Fleming in 1928 in a significant breakthrough for medical science.
-Antibiotics are among the most frequently prescribed medications in modern medicine.
+The first antibiotic was discovered by Alexander Fleming in 1928.
+This discovery was a significant breakthrough in medical science.

-Antibiotics are used to treat many different bacterial infections.
-Antibiotics cure disease by killing or injuring bacteria.
-Bacteria are simple one-celled organisms that can be found, by the billions, all around us: on furniture and counter-tops, in the soil, and on plants and animals.
-They are a natural and needed part of life.
-Bacteria cause disease and infection when they are able to gain access to more vulnerable parts of our bodies and multiply rapidly.
-Bacteria can infect many parts of the body: eyes, ears, throat, sinuses, lungs, airways, skin, stomach, colon, bones, genitals.
+Antibiotics are used to treat a variety of bacterial infections.
+Antibiotics cure infectious diseases by killing or injuring bacteria.
+Bacteria are single-celled organisms, and are natural and normal part of life.
+Pathogenic bacteria cause disease when they are able to gain access to vulnerable parts of the body and multiply rapidly.

 Bactericidal and Bacteriostatic Antibiotics

 Some antibiotics are bactericidal, meaning that they work by killing bacteria.
 Other antibiotics are bacteriostatic, meaning that they work by stopping bacteria multiplying.